n0psn0ps/n0psn0ps.github.io/_posts/2025-08-02-A Gentle Introduction to LLDB for iOS Reversing.md

 ## Conclusion

 In this post, I’ve shifted from purely showcasing Frida and Radare2 automation to demonstrating how LLDB can be used both interactively and programmatically to reverse and tweak a simple Swift iOS app.
-Readers with Swift experience and access to source code will find this hands-on approach a natural extension of “learning by doing,” whether on the Simulator or a jailbroken device.
-In future installments, I may dive into reversing more complex targets—stay tuned for a deep-dive into local LLDB scripting.
+Readers with Swift experience and access to source code will find this hands-on approach a natural extension of “learning by doing,” whether on a Simulator or a jailbroken device.

 **Resources**